osism/release/doc/source/index.rst

 OSISM releases
 ==============

-The latest available stable release is 4.2.0.
+The latest available stable release is 5.0.0.

-Release 5.0.0 is currently under development.
+Release 6.0.0 is currently under development.

-The latest available pre-release is 5.0.0c.

 Release notes
 =============